Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-migrate.md

 ### Migrate a P12
 If you chose `y` to the question 👆 above.

-We should have uploaded a p12 file to our Node prior to starting the installation.
+We should have uploaded a p12 file to our node prior to starting the installation.

 :::info
 To upload your existing p12, you can follow: